-If travelling in Europe, you will need a GB Euro number plate or GB stickers on your motorhome.
+If travelling in Europe, you'll need a number plate with UK identifier or UK stickers on your motorhome.
 As you’re likely to be driving on the opposite side of the road, you will need to either deflect your headlights manually or buy a European conversion kit.

 To import a motorhome into the UK permanently you’ll need to register it as you would with any vehicle.
 There are restrictions, with a maximum length of 12m and a width of 2.55m, not including mirrors, bumpers, lamps and reflectors.
 There’s no height limit but, if your motorhome is more than three metres high, a notice showing the height must be positioned in the driver’s view.

 If your motorhome was manufactured in another country, you will again have to modify the headlamps for use on UK roads, as well as make sure the speedometer displays speed in mph.
 Whether the vehicle was manufactured in the UK or abroad, it still needs to comply with UK safety regulations.
 Under the NCC’s certificate scheme, all motorhomes with a NCC-approved plate have been inspected to meet all UK and EU rules.

 Of course, but the driver is personally liable for the safety of all passengers in a motorhome and seatbelts must be used where fitted.
 Side-facing seats, whilst not illegal to transport passengers, do not accommodate seat belts easily and can actually increase the risk of injury in a frontal crash.